isabella232/Devices-docs-pr.ru-ru/surface-hub/surface-hub-2-post-install.md

 ---
-title: Настройка Windows 10 Pro или Корпоративная на Surface Hub 2
+title: Configure Windows 10 Pro or Enterprise on Surface Hub 2
-description: В этой статье приводятся рекомендации по обеспечению оптимальной работы при использовании персональных экранных касаний и компьютеров с перьевым интерфейсом.
+description: This article includes recommendations to ensure the best experience when using a personalized large screen touch and pen computer.
-keywords: Surface Hub, Windows 10, классическое приложение, установка, Настройка ms.prod: surface-hub ms.mktglfcycl: deploy ms.localizationpriority: low
+keywords: Surface Hub, Windows 10, desktop, install, configuration ms.prod: surface-hub ms.mktglfcycl: deploy ms.localizationpriority: low